What Is a Data Layer and How Does It Improve Analytics?

 Improve Your Advertising Campaigns with a Data Layer

-A data layer allows businesses to access, gather, and track a wealth of data about their users across a wide variety of channels.
+A data layer allows you to access, gather, and track a wealth of data about your users across a wide variety of channels.
 When implemented well, a data layer can help you improve your user experience and optimize your advertising strategies by providing rich, reliable customer data.

 However, setting up data layers takes time to plan and implement and requires robust knowledge.
 That’s why many advertisers partner with Grapeseed and our team of adtech experts — including data layer specialists.